TStesco/docker-jmodelica-env/README.md

 This would need to be repeated for dev-notebook if you want to use that command to run your container.

-## Build container
+## Build container image

-Building the container can be done before figuring out your mounting scheme.
+Building the container image can be done before figuring out your mounting scheme.
-To build the container run:
+To build the container image run:

 ```sh
 Make build-trunk